CircuitSetup/Flux-Capacitor_backup/README.md

     </tr>
 </table>

-2) Wirelessly via 'BTTF-Network'.
+Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.

+#### BTTF-Network ("BTTFN")

+The TCD can communicate with the FC wirelessly, via WiFi.
+It can send out information about a time travel and an alarm, and the FC queries the TCD for speed and some other data.
+Unlike with MQTT, no broker or other third party software is needed.

 In order to connect your FC to the TCD using BTFFN, just enter the TCD's IP address in the *IP address of TCD* field in the FC's Config Portal.
+On the TCD, no special configuration is required.

-If you power-up TCD and FC at the same time (such as usually [in a car](#car-setup)), and your FC is connected to the TCD-AP, check *Wait for TCD-WiFi*.
+If you power-up TCD and FC at the same time (such as usually [in a car](#car-setup)), and your FC's WiFi is connected to the TCD's access point ("TCD-AP"), check *Wait for TCD-WiFi*.
 This option does not need to be checked if TCD and FC both connect to an existing WiFi network (such as usually at home).

-Afterwards, the FC and the TCD can communicate wirelessly and play time travel sequences in sync.
-Also, the FC will play an alarm-sequence when the TCD's alarm occurs.
+Afterwards, the FC and the TCD can communicate wirelessly and

-You can use BTTF-Network and MQTT at the same time.

-3) Via [MQTT](#home-assistant--mqtt).
-Configure both the FC as well as the TCD to connect to the same broker; On the TCD, make sure that the *Send commands for external props* option is checked.
-No further configuration is required.

-Afterwards, the FC and the TCD can communicate wirelessly and play time travel sequences in sync.
-Also, the FC will play an alarm-sequence when the TCD's alarm occurs.
+- play time travel sequences in sync,
+- both play an alarm-sequence when the TCD's alarm occurs,
+- the FC queries the TCD for GPS speed if desired to adapt chase speed to GPS speed,
+- the FC queries the TCD for fake power and night mode, in order to react accordingly if so configured.

-You can use MQTT and BTTF-Network at the same time.
+You can use BTTF-Network and MQTT at the same time, see immediately below.

+#### Home Assistant/MQTT

+The other way of wireless communication is, of course, [Home Assistant/MQTT](#home-assistant--mqtt).

+If both TCD and FC are connected to the same broker, and the option **Send event notifications** is checked on the TCD's side, the FC will receive information on time travel and alarm and play their sequences in sync with the TCD.
+Unlike BTTFN, however, no other communication takes place.

+MQTT and BTTFN can co-exist.
+However, the TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
+If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (ie check **Send event notifications**).
+If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

 ## SD card